worthingtonse/RAIDA_KEY_EXCHANGE/DNS  TXT Records.md

 raida.myorganization.org
 raida.subdomain.example.com
 ```
+## Text inside TXT record

 key | Value | Description
 ---|---|---
-host | Fully Qualified Domain Name | use * for all hosts on the domain.
+host | Fully Qualified Domain Name | use * for all hosts on the domain. % for specified hosts.
-raida | 0 through 65,534 | The RAIDA the server can post keys
+raida | 0 through 65,534 | The RAIDA the server can post keys.
+65,534 is for a local RAIDA.
 dn | 0 through 255 | The coin denomination the server will use to get the keys
 id | 0 through 16,777,216 | The coin Serial Numaber the server will use to get the keys
-client_privacy | yes or no | Must the client leave their key ID?
+cp (client_privacy) | 0 -? | Must the client authenticate?
+0 for no.
+sa (server_authentication) | 0 -? | Will the server authenticate?
+0 for no.
+srv_port | 0-65534 | The location of the server's listener.
+The default is 75 but this can be any port
-server_authentication | yes or no | Must the server leave their key ID?
+srv_target | FQDN | The host name of the server with the listener.